In most of the pictures of my daughter as a baby, she’s sucking on one of her stuffed animal comfort toys.

 The problem is a lack of evidence.
 But that doesn’t mean no evidence exists.

-A 2013 study, although somewhat small in sampling, was able to find brain differences in boys 8- to 11-years-old suspected of having SPD.
+, although somewhat small in sampling, was able to find brain differences in boys 8- to 11-years-old suspected of having SPD.

 This year, there were three studies that focused on emerging treatment options.